Macunaíma (novel)

 The novel follows a young man, Macunaíma, "a hero without any character," born in the Brazilian jungle and possessing strange and remarkable abilities—mostly shapeshifting—, as he travels to São Paulo and back again.
 The protagonist is often considered a representation of the Brazilian personality.
 The novel employs a composite structure using elements of what would later be called magic realism and a number of dialects of both interior Brazil and São Paulo.
 It is based on Andrade's research in language, culture, folklore, and music of the indigenous peoples in Brazil.

+Macunaíma was first published in English by Random House in 1984 in a translation by E. A. Goodland.
+In 2023, two new English translations were published: one by Carl Engel, published by King Tide Press; and another by Katrina Dodson, published by New Directions, with an introduction by John Keene.

 Style

 Macunaíma was an attempt on the part of Andrade to write a novel that represented pan-Brazilian culture and language..
 The author desired to write the novel in the spoken language of Brazil.
 Macunaíma's catch phrase "Ai, que preguiça!" is a pun in both Tupi language and Portuguese, as "Ai" is a Tupi word for sloth and "preguiça" is Portuguese for sloth.
 This is an example of Andrade using a fused language to write this text, which begins with a simple description: "In the depths of the virgin jungle was born Macunaíma, hero of our people.
 He was jet black and son of the fear of the night."

 Considered a "rhapsody" by Andrade himself, Macunaíma is a melding of the cultures of Brazil.
 Most of the folklore contained within the text is taken directly from native stories; Lucia Sá has shown that Andrade's novel draws heavily on the narratives of the Pemon people that were collected and recorded by Theodor Koch-Grünberg.